Embark on an unforgettable journey into Chinese folklore, legend and mythology at the Haw Par Villa Asian cultural park.

 Besides its trademark attraction, the cultural park is home to over 1,000 statues and 150 dioramas, depicting surreal scenes from legendary works of Chinese literature such as Journey To The West, Madame White Snake, and the stories of the Eight Immortals.

-Modern Tours, Ancient Traditions
+Modern Attractions, Ancient Traditions

 While personal exploration of Haw Par Villa is rewarding in its own right, those looking to delve deep into the stories of Haw Par Villa should consider taking the tours provided by the park.